dzackgarza/Notes/Class_Notes/2019/Algebra/CourseNotes.md

 Let $M, N$ be left $R\dash$modules.
 Then $f: M \to N$ is an $R\dash$module homomorphism iff $f(rm_1 + m_2) = rf(m_1) + f(m_2)$.

 We also have notions of *monomorphisms*, which are injective maps, *epimorphisms*, which are surjections, and *isomorphisms*, which are both.

+We can define *submodules* $N\leq M$, which are subsets that are closed under all operations.